-At December 31, 2011, the Company had no net deferred tax asset.
+At December 31, 2010, the Company had a net deferred tax asset.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Since realization of any future tax benefit at December 31, 2011 and December 31, 2010 was not sufficiently assured, a valuation allowance for the amount of the 2011 and 2010 net deferred tax asset was provided for.
+Since realization of any future tax benefit at December 31, 2010 and December 31, 2009 was not sufficiently assured, a valuation allowance for the amount of the 2010 and 2009 net deferred tax asset was provided for.